itsaarthi98/Diagonal_in_matrix/README.md

 # Diagonal_in_matrix
-o create a C++ program called "Diagonal_in_matrix" that calculates the sum of the elements along the diagonals of a square matrix
+The program takes the size of the square matrix as input from the user.
+Then, it prompts the user to enter the elements of the matrix.
+After that, it calculates the sum of the elements along the main diagonal (from the top-left to the bottom-right) and the secondary diagonal (from the top-right to the bottom-left).
+Finally, it displays the sums of both diagonals.